shranya-cc/loan-default-prediction/README.md

 ## Author ✨

 Shranya Dutta
-*Data Analyst in Progress| Machine Learning Enthusiast*
+*Data Analyst in Progress| Machine Learning and Data Analysis Enthusiast*

 ## License
 This project is licensed under the MIT License.